-By default, the tone will be muted.
+By default, the tone level will be set to -20dB FS.
 Select the appropriate level for the embedded channel.

 This value is in dB Full Scale.
 0dB FS is the largest, undistorted, amplitude tone that can be generated in this digital interface.
 SMPTE specifies -20dB FS as the reference level for channel level alignment.